dvklopfenstein/timetracker/README.md

   * A required free-form descriptive message
   * An optional `activity` or `type`
   * Any number of tags
+* Plans to support exporting data for import by external time-tracking viewers

 ## Quickstart
 ### 1) Initialize a `.timetracker/` directory